-Women these days are waiting longer and longer to have children.
-They have vibrant careers that keep them busy and putting off a family until they have financial and job security.
+Women these days are often waiting longer and longer to have children.
+They either don’t meet their spouse until well into their 30’s, or they have vibrant careers that keep them busy and putting off a family until they have financial and job security.

-Sometimes the time just passes and before you know it, 40 is here, and your chances of conceiving and carrying a baby to term has slipped a bit.
+Either way, the time just passes and before you know it, 40 is here.

 First, see a physician, either your General Practitioner or your OB/GYN.
 Get a full checkup and consult with the doctor based on their knowledge of your medical details.

 To get started, most doctors advise women over 40 to take the same steps as any other woman to prepare to get pregnant.
 These include:

 - Stop smoking, drinking alcohol and check with any prescription drugs.
 This can be a little difficult for an older woman who has been smoking for 20 years or who is used to a glass or two of wine at the end of a long day.
 It is important to stop and find alternatives immediately so habits can be broken before pregnancy.

 - Exercise regularly and maintain a healthy weight.
 This is especially important for women whose metabolisms are slower than someone in their 20’s.
 Exercise will also help fight natural bone loss due to aging.

 - Eat a well-rounded diet that includes a wide variety of fruits and vegetables, healthy lean protein and high quality fiber.
 Stay away from soy and mass produced meats.
 Introduce more legumes and organic, grass fed meat sources.
 Start pre-natal vitamins.
 Check out our fertility food guide for more info.

 - Minimize stress and have a plan for dealing with stress factors while you are trying to conceive and when you are pregnant.
 Stress and normal treatments (like prescription drugs or alcohol) can interfere with conception and pregnancy.
 Find other outlets like taking classes, yoga, meditation, writing or anything that will free your mind from daily work stress.